microsoft/github-copilot-workshops-labs/datalab/README.md

 In this lab, you will perform data transformations using PySpark and validate these transformations using PyTest.
 You will also adapt the transformations to a Medallion data architecture.
 The goal is to understand the process of data transformation and testing, and to adapt the transformations to fit a specific data architecture.
 The entire lab will be done using GitHub Copilot, and you will use different prompts created by the user to guide the process.

-## Situation
+## Lab 1 - Data Transformation and Testing

 You have been provided with a dataset named `2021.csv` by the financial team without any information, headers, etc. in the dataset.
 Your task is to perform various data transformations on this dataset to make it business-valid, and to validate the data transformations.
-In addition, you will adapt the transformations to a Medallion data architecture.

-## Lab 1 - Data Transformation and Testing

 ### Data Transformation